Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Heterogeneous Gates

 \subsubsection{General procedure}

-A general procedure of energy allocation can be obtained by solving the convex optimization problem \eqref{eq:nonUniCond3}.
+A general procedure of energy allocation can be obtained by solving convex program \eqref{eq:nonUniCond3}.
 As in minimum energy allocation, a computationally simpler approach would be to use the necessary and sufficient KKT conditions.
-Though, we take a different approach here: we design a new procedure using minimum energy allocation as a sub-routine, see Alg.~\ref{alg:maxReli}.
-Similar complexity and accuracy guarantees hold with an additional multiplicative factor of $\log\frac{1}{\theta}$ in the computational complexity, where $\theta$ is the energy budget accuracy $(1\pm\theta)E$.
+We, however, design Alg.~\ref{alg:maxReli} to use minimum energy allocation as a sub-routine.
+Similar correctness and complexity results hold with an additional multiplicative factor of $\log\frac{1}{\theta}$ in the computational complexity, where $\theta$ is the energy budget accuracy $(1\pm\theta)E$.

-The following lemma is useful in proving the accuracy of Alg.~\ref{alg:maxReli}. \begin{lemma} For a given energy budget $E$, $y_{min}$ is the optimum of \eqref{eq:nonUniCond3} if and only if for a given reliability requirement $\gamma(\delta)=y_{min}$, $E$ is the optimum of \eqref{eq:minEnonUni2}. \end{lemma} \begin{IEEEproof} As argued before, recall that for a physical energy-failure function, $y_{min}(E)$ is strictly decreasing function of $E$, $y_{min}:[0,\infty) \mapsto [0,\infty]$, which is one-to-one and onto.
+The following lemma is useful in proving the accuracy of Alg.~\ref{alg:maxReli}. \begin{lemma} For a given energy budget $E$, $y_{min}$ is the optimum of \eqref{eq:nonUniCond3} if and only if for a given reliability requirement $\gamma(\delta)=y_{min}$, $E$ is the optimum of \eqref{eq:minEnonUni2}. \end{lemma} \begin{IEEEproof} As argued before, recall that for a physical energy-failure function, $y_{min}(E)$ is a strictly decreasing function of $E$, $y_{min}:[0,\infty) \mapsto [0,\infty]$, which is one-to-one and onto.

 We start with the direct part.
 As $E$ meets $\gamma(\delta)$ reliability requirement in \eqref{eq:minEnonUni2} for an allocation of $\epsilon_g$, in \eqref{eq:nonUniCond3} this $\epsilon_g$ allocation meets the budget $E$ while achieving a $\gamma(\delta)$ reliability.
 So, $y_{min}(E) \le \gamma(\delta)$.
 Let $y_{min}(E)<\gamma(\delta)$, then we can take away some energy from some gates in the circuit, so that their $\epsilon_g$ increases and $\sum_{g \in \mc{P}} \epsilon_g= \gamma(\delta)$ for all maximal $\mc{P}$.
 This implies that the total energy used is less than $E$ while achieving $\gamma(\delta)$ reliability, which is a contradiction.